Rob Morris (American football)

-Robert Samuel Morris (born January 18, 1975) is a former professional American football linebacker who spent his entire 8-year professional career for the Indianapolis Colts of the National Football League.
-He played college football at Brigham Young University and was selected by the Colts in the first round (28th overall) of the 2000 NFL draft.
+Robert Samuel Morris (born January 18, 1975) is an American former professional football player who spent his entire eight-year career as a linebacker for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the BYU Cougars and was selected by the Colts in the first round (28th overall) of the 2000 NFL draft.
 With the Colts, Morris won Super Bowl XLI against the Chicago Bears.

-Early years
+Early life

 Morris was born and raised in Nampa, Idaho, and graduated from Nampa High School in 1993.
 He was an all-state fullback for the Bulldogs in football and USA Today All-American, and also lettered in basketball and track.
 Morris was also an Eagle Scout and was inducted into the NHS hall of fame in 2010.

 College career

 Morris attended Brigham Young University (BYU) in Provo, Utah, and played college football for the Cougars.
 Morris was a semi-finalist for the Butkus Award and was named as a first-team All-American by the Associated Press, Sporting News, and The Football News.
 He earned a bachelor's degree in communications from BYU.